-Object Description VLAN Name Use this optional field to specify a name for the VLAN.
-It can be up to 16 - VEAR Name alphanumeric characters long, including blanks.
-You can configure the ID number of the VLAN by this item.
+Object Description VLAN Name Use this Use this optional field to specify a name for the VLAN.
+It can be up to 16 - LAN Name alphanu meric characters long, including blanks.
+You can You can configure the ID number of the VLAN by this item.
 This field is used to VLAN ID add VLANs one at a time.
-The VLA AN group ID and available range is 2-4094 .
-Port Indicate port 1 to port 26.
+The VL AN group ID and available range is 2-4094.
+Port Indicate Indicate port 1 to port 26.
 Untag Packets forwarded by the interface are untagged.
 UnTag Member Defines the interface as a tagged member of a VLAN.
-All packets on ag moniber Tag forwarded by the interface are tagged.
+All packets 5agssoi Tag forwarded by the interface are tagged.
 The packets contain VLAN information.